linkedin/rest.li/pdl_syntax.md

 ```
 ### Property values can also be empty:

-If you don't indicate an explicit property value, it will resuilt in an implicit value of `true`.
+If you don't indicate an explicit property value, it will result in an implicit value of `true`.

 For example:
 ```
-namespace com.linkedin.pegasus.generator.examples

 @prop
-record Foo {
-  f1: string
-}
 ```
 ### Property keys can be expressed as JSON: